htcondor/htcondor/docs/version-history/development-release-series-89.rst

   invoked directly from the command line using ``condor_dagman mydag.dag`` :ticket:`7806`

+- Added a ``-Dot`` argument to *condor_dagman* which tells DAGMan to simply output a .dot file graphic representation of the dag, then exit immediately without submitting any jobs.
+  :ticket:`7796`

 Bugs Fixed:

 -  ``condor_annex -check-setup`` now respects the configuration setting